 - 1. General Standards. - a.
 Applicable Policies: When considering requests to extend services by contract beyond an agency's jurisdiction boundaries, Mono LAFCO will apply the same general substantive policies as for annexation requests.
 In addition, the application must be made in anticipation of annexation.
 As used in this section, the term "in anticipation of annexation" means that the agency has established to the satisfaction of Mono LAFCO a reasonable probability that the property will be annexed within a reasonable period. - b.
-Subsequent Annexation Application Required - For all contract service extensions, the requesting agency must either: - File a concurrent application with Mono LAFCO for annexation of the property; or - Carry out both of the following: - 1) Place a condition in its contract with the property owner requiring submittal of an annexation application within a period not to exceed two years; and a and b above for Out-of-Area Service Agreements if it can be demonstrated that near-term annexation is not feasible and the would-be servicing district makes all reasonable efforts for annexation to move forward at the earliest time possible and landowners consent to annexation to the district providing the services. - Contract Request Approval does not Guarantee Annexation Approval.
+Subsequent Annexation Application Required - For all contract service extensions, the requesting agency must either: - File a concurrent application with Mono LAFCO for annexation of the property; or - Carry out both of the following: - 1) Place a condition in its contract with the property owner requiring submittal of an annexation application within a period not to exceed two years; and

+- Record a notice against title to the property specifying that in the event that the agency does not proceed with annexation, the property owner must make application to Mono LAFCO for annexation of the territory within two years of Mono LAFCO approval of the request - Mono LAFCO may waive the General Standards included in Section E (1) a and b above for Out-of-Area Service Agreements if it can be demonstrated that near-term annexation is not feasible and the would-be servicing district makes all reasonable efforts for annexation to move forward at the earliest time possible and landowners consent to annexation to the district providing the services. - Contract Request Approval does not Guarantee Annexation Approval.
 The requesting agency shall advise the property owner in writing that approval of a contract request does not guarantee that an application to annex the property will be approved by the commission. - Unapproved Contracts Null & Void.
 If an agency enters into a contract without Mono LAFCO approval, the contract shall be null and void.
 If the executive officer receives notice of a violation of these provisions, he or she shall place the item on the commission's agenda for consideration of appropriate action. - Urgency Approvals.
 In a case that conforms to the standards set forth in this section (IV E), and that also involves an imminent peril to public health and safety, applicants may submit an abbreviated application, along with the applicable deposit as specified in the Mono LAFCO fee schedule, to be considered for temporary urgency approval by the executive officer.
 The executive officer shall present the matter to the commission at the next available meeting for final consideration. - 1.
 Delegation of Executive Officer to Review and Approve Out-of-Area Agreements - a.
 The commission hereby affirms, that the executive officer is empowered and authorized by these policies and procedures to perform the administrative task of reviewing and approving Out-of-Agency Service Agreements submitted by Mono LAFCO applicants consistent with these policies and Government Code §56133, the Cortese-Knox-Hertzberg Local Government Reorganization Act of 2000, and the commission documents the delegation of said authority to the executive officer by and through the adoption of these policies and procedures.
 In the event the applicant disagrees with the executive officer's decision he may apply for reconsideration to the commission. - b.
 The executive officer may on a case-by-case basis defer the authority to consider of an Out-of-Agency Service Agreement back to the commission.